KEY POINTS:

 Anxiety can also be a cause of dogs urinating, and it can manifest in various ways.

-When a dog is feeling anxious or stressed, they may urinate indoors as a coping mechanism.
-This can be triggered by factors such as changes in the household, thunderstorms, or loud noises.
-If you suspect that your dog is anxious or stressed, try to identify the source of their anxiety and address it if possible.
+When a dog is feeling anxious or stressed, they can urinate indoors as a coping mechanism.
+This can be triggered by factors such as changes in your household, thunderstorms or loud noises.
+If you suspect that your dog is anxious or stressed, try to identify the source of their anxiety and, if possible, address it.

-You can also focus on behavioral training to teach your dog to have calm greetings.
-Additionally, creating a safe space where they can retreat to when feeling insecure may prove helpful.
+You can also focus on behavioral training to calm your dog.
+Additionally, creating a safe space where they can retreat to if they’re feeling insecure can prove helpful.

 Boredom

-Dogs require mental stimulation and exercise as much as they need physical activity.
+Boredom can cause some dogs to pee inside a home.
+Dogs require mental stimulation as much as they need physical exercise.
 If your dog is bored, they may start exhibiting undesirable behaviors, such as urinating indoors.
-Ensure that your dog has plenty of activities to engage in, such as toys to play with, regular walks, and training sessions.
+Ensure that your dog has plenty of activities to engage in, such as toys to play with, regular walks and training sessions.

 Territorial dominance

-This behaviour is more common in unneutered male dogs, but it can also occur in female dogs.
-Marking is a way for dogs to communicate with each other, and it can be triggered by factors such as the introduction of new pets or people into the household or changes in the environment.
+This behaviour is more common in unneutered male dogs, but it can also occur in females.
+Marking territory is a way for dogs to communicate with each other, and it can be triggered by factors such as the introduction of new pets or people into the household, or changes in the environment.

-If this is a new behavior that has developed with the arrival of a new family member, whether it’s another pet or a human, in some cases, your dog may perceive it as a threat within the house.
+If peeing is a new behavior that has developed with the arrival of a new family member, whether it’s another pet or a human, your dog may be perceiving the new arrival as a threat within the household.

 Lacking outside time

 Dogs need to urinate regularly, so if they’re not getting enough chances to go outside, they might start going inside.
-Ensure that you take your dog out to pee at least every 3-4 hours, and more frequently if they are young, old, or have a medical condition.
+Ensure that you take your dog out to pee at least every three to four hours, and more frequently if they are young, old, or have a medical condition.

 How can I stop my dog peeing inside?